wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     (8) If subsection (7) applies,----

-    *   (a) the relevant ChorusCo share or shares are treated as part of the relevant Telecom Corporation of New Zealand Limited share or shares for the purposes of the definitions of identical share, original share, returning share transfer, and share-lending arrangement in the [Income Tax Act 2007][594]:
+    *   (a) the relevant ChorusCo share or shares are treated as part of the relevant Telecom Corporation of New Zealand Limited share or shares for the purposes of the definitions of identical share, original share, returning share transfer, and share-lending arrangement in the [Income Tax Act 2007][596]:

     *   (b) subsection (3) applies to the share supplier as if the share supplier were the person referred to in that subsection.

-    (9) In this section, _available subscribed capital, dividend, identical share, original share, returning share transfer, share-lending arrangement, share supplier,_ and _share user_ have the same meanings as in the [Income Tax Act 2007][594].
+    (9) In this section, _available subscribed capital_, _dividend_, _identical share_, _original share_, _returning share transfer_, _share-lending arrangement_, _share supplier_, and _share user_ have the same meanings as in the [Income Tax Act 2007][596].

     Section 69XP: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

 ##### 69XQ Goods and Services Tax Act 1985

-*   (1) The vesting of the designated assets and liabilities is treated as being a taxable supply on the appointed day that is charged with tax at the rate of 0% for the purposes of the [Goods and Services Tax Act 1985][598].
+*   (1) The vesting of the designated assets and liabilities is treated as being a taxable supply on the appointed day that is charged with tax at the rate of 0% for the purposes of the [Goods and Services Tax Act 1985][600].

-    (2) For the purpose of calculating, under the [Goods and Services Tax Act 1985][598], the amount of tax payable, or input tax deductible, on or after the appointed day by a Chorus company in respect of, or in relation to, a designated asset or a designated liability, the Chorus company and the relevant Telecom company are treated as if they were the same person in respect of the period up to and including the appointed day, subject to subsection (1).
+    (2) For the purpose of calculating, under the [Goods and Services Tax Act 1985][600], the amount of tax payable, or input tax deductible, on or after the appointed day by a Chorus company in respect of, or in relation to, a designated asset or a designated liability, the Chorus company and the relevant Telecom company are treated as if they were the same person in respect of the period up to and including the appointed day, subject to subsection (1).

-    (3) If it is necessary for a tax invoice, a credit note, or a debit note (the **document**) to be issued by or to a Telecom company in respect of a supply made by or to a Telecom company before the appointed day, the document may be issued by or to a Chorus company if the supply was in respect of or in relation to designated assets and liabilities.
-The Chorus company and the Telecom company are treated as if, in relation to that supply, they were the same person for the purposes of any requirement in the [Goods and Services Tax Act 1985][598] that the Telecom company holds, has previously been issued with, or has issued to a person, a tax invoice, a debit note, or a credit note for the supply.
+    (3) If it is necessary for a tax invoice, a credit note, or a debit note (the _document_) to be issued by or to a Telecom company in respect of a supply made by or to a Telecom company before the appointed day, the document may be issued by or to a Chorus company if the supply was in respect of or in relation to designated assets and liabilities.
+The Chorus company and the Telecom company are treated as if, in relation to that supply, they were the same person for the purposes of any requirement in the [Goods and Services Tax Act 1985][600] that the Telecom company holds, has previously been issued with, or has issued to a person, a tax invoice, a debit note, or a credit note for the supply.

-    (4) In this section, _credit note, debit note, input tax, supply, tax_, and _tax invoice_ have the same meanings as in the [Goods and Services Tax Act 1985][598].
+    (4) In this section, _credit note_, _debit note_, _input tax_, _supply, tax_, and _tax invoice_ have the same meanings as in the [Goods and Services Tax Act 1985][600].

     Section 69XQ: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).